 But did the fires dissolve the stones?In modern times, archaeologists have dug up the remains of old temples and other buildings that existed in ancient times.
 What do they find?
 Primarily, they find broken up and partially dissolved stones and other structural elements that were once tall buildings.
 They find that the stones have degraded into rubble and the remains of these buildings are merging into the surrounding soils.
 Only by archeological technical analysis can it be determined that the remains were once part of buildings.

 So what happened to those temples that Jesus was discussing?
 Yes, they also since collapsed and nature has all but dissolved the stones, while other buildings have been built on top of that ground.
 Within another thousand years, the stones further dissolve, turning into soil.

-In other words, Jesus was trying to teach his disciples, which were so impressed with the temple buildings, that these buildings - along with everything else in the physical world - are temporary.
+This means Jesus was trying to teach his disciples, who were so impressed with the Temple buildings, that these buildings - along with everything else in the physical world - are temporary.

-All the forms and structures of the physical world are temporary.
+Jesus' message is that all the forms and structures of the physical world are temporary.
 This goes for our physical bodies as well.
 There is no permanence here.
-Everything decomposes with time - including our physical bodies.
+Everything decomposes/dissolves with time - including our physical bodies.
 As soon as we leave our body at the time of death, the body begins to decompose, and our membership within a particular church sect or denomination dissolves with it.

 On the other hand, the spiritual dimension, our spiritual selves - and our relationship with God - are all permanent.
 They never go away.
 They never dissolve.